caleb-kahan/BallRevamped4/README.md

         <dd>General Rule: Either you kill them or they kill you if they touch you.</dd>
         <ul>Examples include
           <li>Wall- always kills you</li>
-          <li>Wood- you kill them if you blow them up with a bomb or saw them to pieces
+          <li>Wood- you kill them if you blow them up with a bomb or saw them to pieces.
-          They kill you if you're not a BombBall or RazorBall</li>
+          They kill you if you're not a BombBall or RazorBall.</li>
           <li>ForceField- always kills you if it's turned on.
 This is the blue sine curve
           electricity looking thingie.</li>
           <li>Stick- You could turn off the ForceField by going through the stick
           back and forth multiple times.
-It has directional arrows indictating which way to cross the stick</li>
+It has directional arrows indicating which way to cross the stick</li>
           <li>Portal- 1st exception to the rule.
 You beat me the level if the ball touches the portal.</li>
           <li>Fuse- 2nd exception to the rule.
 If the ball touches the detonator, in a few seconds, the wood the fuse is attached to will blow up.</li>
           <li>Dot - The visual indicators of the progress of the fuse</li>